Sy3dH/AI-research-MCP/README.md

 # AI-research-MCP
-making research reproducible so no engineer in the team redo the work
+Making research reproducible so no engineer in the team redo the work